-The Group's activities expose it to a variety of financial risks, including the effects of iron oxide pellets prices, foreign currency exchange rates and interest rates.
+The Group's activities expose it to a variety of financial risks, including the effects of iron oxide pellets prices foreign currency exchange rates and interest rates.
 The Group's overall risk management program focuses on the unpredictability of financial markets and seeks to minimize potential adverse effects on the financial performance of the Group.

-The Group's principal financial liabilities comprise of borrowings, trade payables, amounts due to related parties and certain accruals.
+The Group's principal financial liabilities comprise of borrowings, trade payables, amounts due to related b.
+Market risk

-The Group has various financial assets such as financial assets at fair value through profit or loss, trade receivables, bank balances, amounts due from related parties, loan to related parties and certain other receivables.
+The Gro roup has various financial assets such as financial assets at fair value through profit or loss, trad-ables, bank balances, amounts due from related parties, loan to related parties and certain other